New Home Building Permit Checklist

 Please plan to pay by check at time of application, or if you wish credit or debit cards are accepted with a 2.5% processing fee to the vendor.
 We cannot accept credit card payments over the phone.

 The proposed house site and the center line of the driveway must be staked for our inspection Where the property line is not clearly defined, a certificate of survey at the sole cost of the applicant may be required.
-The percolation test area must also be completely fenced off.
+(Surveys required for all building within Cities and Lent Township) The percolation test area must also be completely fenced off.
 Failure to have property staked and fenced off for our review after building permit application will result in a $47 re-inspect fee.

 Certificate of Occupancy